-Your body will need to get used to backing up day after day AND dealing with back to back vertical meter gains.
+Your body will need to get used to backing up day after day.
 Recovery is EVERYTHING.
 Weekday sessions are best completed on a trainer or indoor bike for consistency and maximum gains, but they are also easily achievable outside if you have the right environment.
 Long rides should be completed on the road, trying to match the longest distance and elevation you will face on the event.